"Whattaya in for?" says one convict to another.

 Now, people have been making and eating cheese for a long time.
 Hundreds of years.
 And for all that time, the material of choice, for the shelving of cheeses as they aged was wood.
 In fact, many cheese makers - and probably a few cheese eaters - believe that the boards do something for the flavor of the cheese.
 Something that would be lost in a switch to other materials.

 It is unclear how many people have been made sick by eating cheese that sat on a wooden plank while it aged.
 But obviously not enough to make people stop eating cheese.
 You take risks in this life.
 And if eating cheese is one of them, then add it to the list.
 The cheese police were, of course, just doing their jobs.
+The job of most of those working for the government these days being to make life more difficult for their fellow citizens.
+Sometimes in nuisance ways, as in the regulating of the types of surfaces upon which it is permitted to age a round of cheese.
+Sometimes in more drastic fashion, as in hiding the names of patients at Veterans Administration hospitals and, thus, denying them care and, perhaps, even sentencing them to premature deaths.

 Same government.
 Just different divisions, working different sides of the street.
 The edicts handed down by the FDA's Division of Cheese were particularly ominous for Vermont since the state has seen a robust expansion in the number of artisanal cheese makers over the last couple of decades.
 These are, in the main, small operations and often, merely a married couple, who operate out of paid out farms that would, otherwise, be producing nothing but briars and aspen thickets.
 But resourceful people have found a way to make them productive and to engage in value-added agriculture.
 They don't even get subsidized which, come to think of it, may be what the government has against them.
 The bureaucrats in Washington cannot stand the idea of any enterprise that is not subsidized and regulated and, hence, at their mercy.
 So it should come as no big surprise to learn that that big producers in the military-industrial cheese complex don't use wood and have already gone to plastic and metal.
 Only the small operators would be hurt by the FDA edict.
 Them, and the people who prefer artisan cheese to the bland, standardized mass-produced, government-certified stuff.